pulumi/docs/pulumi-hugo/themes/default/content/cloud-engineering-days/_index.md

 featured:
   items:
-    - title: Opening Keynote and Welcome
+    - title: Pulumi Demos and Best Practices
       description: |
-        Join Pulumi Co-Founder and CEO, Joe Duffy and CTO Luke Hoban as they discuss the newest innovations in infrastructure as code and modern applications, and how pioneering engineering organizations are using these techniques to ship faster, more reliably, and at greater scale.
-Joe and Luke will cover new Pulumi features and how you can get started.
+        New and exciting hands-on, coding-heavy demo sessions.
+Using Pulumi, you will see how to build, deploy, and manage cloud applications with infrastructure as code, powered by popular programming languages.
+Pick up new best practices and how software engineering can be applied to tame the complexities of the modern cloud infrastructure.
       presenters:
+      - name: Meagan Cojocar
+        photo: /images/team/meagan-cojocar.jpg
+      - name: Levi Blackstone
+        photo: /images/team/levi-blackstone.jpg
+      - name: Casey Huang
+        photo: /images/team/casey-huang.jpg
-      - name: Joe Duffy
+      - name: Mitch Gerdisch
-        photo: /images/team/joe-duffy.jpg
+        photo: /images/team/mitch-gerdisch.jpg
-      - name: Luke Hoban
+      - name: Bryce Lampe
-        photo: /images/team/luke-hoban.jpg
+        photo: /images/team/bryce-lampe.jpg

     - title: Customer Stories
       description: |